Isolation of sensors for input into ADC

 The transmission of analog measuring and control signals almost always requires electrical isolation of the signals being processed both for safety reasons and in order to achieve optimum signal quality.

-Measurements at dangerously high voltages or in areas where there is an explosion hazard, different ground potentials, for example, in plant sections located a long way apart, as well as high common-mode voltages do not allow direct connection of the measuring signals with other plant assemblies.
+Measurements at dangerously high voltages or in areas where there is an explosion hazard, different ground potentials, long distances, as well as high common-mode voltages do not allow direct connection of the measuring signals with other plant assemblies.
 In this case, it is absolutely essential to electrically isolate the transmitted signals.

 Knick offers suitable potential isolating components in various designs to meet these requirements.
 Our range includes DIn Rail mount modular cases just 6 mm wide, solder-in PCB modules and Eurocards.